ignaciocorball/solana-token-metadata/README.md

 This project allows you to update the metadata of your SPL token on the Solana blockchain.
 It validates the configuration, checks that your funding wallet has sufficient SOL (minimum 0.2 SOL), and automatically assigns your wallet as the creator of the token.
 The script features detailed logging with emojis for an enhanced user experience and robust error handling.

+If you find this project useful, please consider giving it a ⭐ star and forking the repository.
+Your support really helps me continue to improve and maintain this project!

 ## Features

 - **Validation:** Ensures valid token mint and wallet addresses.